Crabapple, Thunderchild Pink

 This compact, upright spreader has deep purple leaves and delicate pink flowers which appear before the foliage.
-Resistant to fireblight, this COPF introduction was discovered by Percy Wright of Saskatoon, Saskatchewan.
+Resistant to fireblight.

 Incredibly tough and cold hardy, this American elm native selection is a lone survivor among elm trees that died of Dutch elm disease near Fargo, ND.
 Displaying a high resistance to the disease, it averages three to four feet of growth annually.
-Dark green foliage on the classic elm vase shaped canopy will provide quick shade in a variety of locations from cold prairies to harsh urban environments.
-Hardy to USDA Zone 2b.
+Dark green foliage on the classic vase-shaped canopy will provide quick shade in a variety of locations, from cold prairies to harsh urban environments.

-This long-awaited introduction is a step forward in paniculata breeding.
 With strong, upright stems and large cone-shaped flower panicles that stay upright, this plant is a summer stunner.
-Like the other paniculatas from Mr. Renault at Pépinières Renault, the flower color starts out white in July then progresses to dark pink.
+The flower color starts out white in July then progresses to dark pink.
 Coloring occurs from the bottom and progresses to the top of the panicle.
 Berry White® blooms a little later than Strawberry Sundae® and about the same time as Vanilla Strawberry™.
 Color shades can vary according to location, climate and type of soil.
-Our growers like this plant, and we think you will, too.

 Acer palmatum var. dissectum ‘Monfrick’